RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/persistent-ephemeral-storage.md

 for a database,
 then the persistence information is stored in this location.

-The persistent volume must be a SAN (Storage Area Network) using an EXT4 or XFS file system and be connected as an external storage volume.
+The persistent volume must be a storage area network (SAN) using an EXT4 or XFS file system and be connected as an external storage volume.

 When using append-only file (AOF) persistence, use flash-based storage